MarianaParedes/MarianaParedes/README.md

 ### My name is Mariana Paredes

 - 🔭 I’m currently looking for a new job
-- 🌱 I’m currently learning NodeJS and PowerBI
+- 🌱 I’m learning NodeJS and PowerBI
-- 👯 I’m looking to collaborate on projects
+- 👯 I’m really like to collaborate on projects
 - 💬 Ask me about anything